 From Cleaning to Purring

 Use more paper towels to remove as much of the liquid from the spot as you can.
+Pay special attention not just to the outer ear but also to the inner part of the ear.
 You can then use a combination of equal parts apple cider or distilled white vinegar and chilly water that you apply to the area and blot up with more towels.
 Baking soda sprinkled over the surface can absorb the liquid too.

 With these tips and steps, you’ll find cleaning cat ears is something that you can easily do.
 It may seem a bit uncomfortable for your cat at times.
 But do remember that it is a habit you should have.
 When you are cleaning the years of your cat, you are making sure it is healthy.